 See them now?

 Not so much like faces, eh?
 Country doesn't get much moisture.
 Guess that is obvious, due to the lack of vegetation.
+Down the road and a quick trip into the visitor center.
+Then

 back in the car on the road and into this canyon, which they wisely warn you with signs that you should not proceed if it looks like it is going to rain.
 Good strong rain and the car is now a submersible.
 Good news is if it doesn't get stuck between rocks it might eventually flush out at the highway many miles downstream.
 Actually they have gates that they can lock and close.
 Guess that may not be so fun if you be on the downstream side of the gate.